jcjiang/dotnet-data-access-workshop/part-2-efcore/README.md

 An instance of the DbContext class represents a session of work with EF Core.
 In other words, it lets you define how you want to work with EF Core.

 Because our project is so simple, we will define our `DbContext` in the `Model.cs` file.
-The DbContext class for your project should look like this:
+The DbContext class for your project should something look like this:

 ```csharp